Enquire About This Tour Code SAR South American Dreams

 Please Note: The local transport timetable on this route changes frequently and this sometimes necessitates a small change to the itinerary.
 Your tour leader will advise as early as possible if this is likely to happen on your tour.

-Included Excursions: Drive on the Salar de Uyuní salt flats
+Included Excursions: Visit the Salar de Uyuní Salt Flats

 Day 27 to 29 - La Paz